bast/talk-numgrid/talk.md

 ### Density evaluation (Python+Rust)

-- Goal: Python package for fast densities and density derivatives
+- Goal: Python package for .emph[fast and robust] densities and density derivatives
 - Status: Working on derivatives, to be released in 2021

 ### Exchange-correlation integration (Python+Rust)

-- Goal: Fast and robust code which can serve as reference implementation
+- Goal: Fast and robust code which can serve as .emph[reference implementation]
 - Status: Waiting for the density code to get ready, then relatively trivial

 ---